mariusandra/pigeon-marker/README.md

 API: https://github.com/mariusandra/pigeon-marker/blob/master/src/index.js

-To use in your component:
+To use in your component (with beta version 0.3.0):

 ```js
 // default for React